Data Warehousing and Business Intelligence

 The Lookup transform we try to convert the natural keys from the Hire table (Customer ID, Registration No and Hire Date) to the dimension keys (CustomerKey, VanKey and HireDateKey) by looking up the dimension table.
 Consider that in the Hire table we have a CustomerId of 123.
 We search DimCustomer and we couldn’t find CustomerId 123.
 In this case we need to set the Customer Key to 0.

 To do that, we need to process the “No Match Output” of the Lookup transform (the second green row).
 Then merge it back into the main flow.
-Here’s how it look when finished:
+Here’s how it will look when finished:

 So let’s begin.
 The first thing to do is to handle the “rows with no match entries”.
 Double click on [Get Customer Key] and change the [Specify how to handle rows with no matching entries] from [Failed component] to [Redirect rows to no match output], like this: